Aviatorscode2/Donut-Finder/docs/tutorials/donut-store/update-a-store.md

     }
     ```

     f.
-Click the "Send" button.
+Click the **Send** button.
 You should see a response indicating the store was successfully updated.

 3. **Use `curl` to update a donut store**: